 [If applicable, include for behavioral tasks during brain scans: We will give you a small controller with buttons on it to play [a] game[s] we show you on the TV screen.
 You can practice the game[s] on a computer before you do them in the MRI scanner.

+How long will this take?

 We will take different kinds of pictures of your brain with the MRI scanner while you play the game[s].
 It will take time to take all of the pictures.
 Some pictures are fast, just a few seconds, and some take a longer time – about five minutes.
 It is important that you stay as still as you can while we take the pictures.]

+It will take us about <# of hours/minutes> to take all of the pictures we need of your <body part>.

+Is there anything I might not like about getting an MRI?

 The MRI scanner can be very loud so we will give you ear plugs or headphones to wear so it’s not so noisy.
+It might also be hard to stay still the whole time you are in the MRI scanner.

+[If applicable; include if using an MRI Simulator: To give you a chance to see what it is like to be in the MRI, you will be able to practice being still in a pretend scanner.
+When you are in the pretend scanner you will wear a special <state type/name of equipment (e.g., headband)> that shows us if your <body part> is moving.
+There is a game you can play that will tell you how still you are able to keep your <body part>.]

+What do I do if I want to stop the MRI?

-Although you can’t move around, we can talk to each other when you are in the MRI scanner.
+Although you can’t move around, we will be able to talk to each other when you are in the MRI scanner.
 We will also give you a special ball to hold that you can squeeze at any time.
 Squeezing this ball tells us that you want to stop.
 You can stop any time you want to and it is okay.

-[If applicable; include if using an MRI Simulator: It can be hard to stay still the whole time you are in the MRI scanner so we will give you a chance to see what it is like and practice being still in a pretend scanner.
-When you are in the pretend scanner you will wear a special <state type/name of equipment (e.g., headband)> that shows us if your <body part> is moving.
-There is a game you can play that will tell you how still you are able to keep your <body part>.]

-It will take us about <# of hours/minutes> to take all of the pictures we need of your <body part>.
+Checking for Understanding:

 [The person obtaining assent should ask the child the following questions to assess understanding.
 If the child is unable to answer correctly, the appropriate section of the assent form should be reviewed again with the child.]